edvalas/DataRepProject/README.md

 ### Ed Lasauskas

 ##Overview
 This is a project to design and document an API for a dataset, not to implement it.
 I found the dataset on [data.gov.ie](https://data.gov.ie/data), but dataset was taken from the road safety authority website - [RSA.ie](http://www.rsa.ie/).
-This dataset is designed to be easy to use and access.
+This dataset is designed to be easy to use and access and is to be used by the appropriate audience.

 ##The dataset
 The dataset is in PDF format and is available